installation/supervisor/README.md

 Note: Always change the configuration, even the predefined one.
 If you use the web interface, remember to setup a password and check the port number.

-Some program configuration are also included.
+Some program configurations are also included.

 Tested on:
 * CentOS 5.8/6.4